 This week I responded to a peer’s post about the use of words within dialogue with a comment about Lynne Truss’ book.
 In it, she illustrates examples of the transformation of a sentence’s meaning through syntax.
 A lone shooter walks into a bar, has a meal, kills everyone, then walks out (Eats, Shoots, and Leaves); or a panda’s diet (eats shoots and leaves).
 This illustrates the way that text (and arguably) images can have their meanings transformed through structure; and therefore perhaps the way we interpret a photograph depends on how we perceive the structure, whether formal or suggested.

-Week two: The Index and the Icon
+Weeks one and two: Shape Shifter and The Index and the Icon